11. Right to Acquire

 4.12 Restrictions on resale and covenants

 4.12.1 Landlords must ensure that their conveyances include an appropriate repayment of discount covenant.
-The Agency has produced a model repayment of discount clause.
+Homes England has produced a model repayment of discount clause.

-However, if using the Agency’s model repayment of discount clause, landlords must satisfy themselves by taking their own legal advice that the model clause is adequate for their purposes.
+However, if using our model repayment of discount clause, landlords must satisfy themselves by taking their own legal advice that the model clause is adequate for their purposes.

 Restrictions on resale and covenants - the charge